Lužánky

 Lužánky (originally Augarten) is the largest city park in Brno and the oldest municipal park in the Czech Republic.
 The park is located in the Brno-střed District and covers an area of 22.3 ha.

 History

 The oldest mention of Lužánky comes from the 13th century, when a burgess from Brno called Niger donated his meadow to the Herburský Monastery.
-During the 16th century, Jesuits took over the site and established an ornamental garden, mainly used for meditation.
+During the 16th century, Jesuits took over the site and established an ornamental garden, mainly used for spiritual exercises and meditation.

 In 1786, during the rule of Emperor Joseph II, the Jesuit monastery was abolished and the land was donated to the city of Brno to create the new municipal park, one of the first in Central Europe and the first ever built in the Czech lands.
-In 1792, the first fireworks were set off here.
+In 1792, early fireworks were set off here.
 The current appearance of the park was designed by gardener Antonín Šebánek in 1840.

 Lužánky Park was declared a National Monument in 1849.
 Later, in 1958, it was given a title of a Czech Cultural Monument.